 And my pitiful little Flash website just wasn’t enough for that.
 E-commerce wasn’t that accessible 15 years ago, and social media was still a fairly unknown term.
 For unknown artists like me, it was mainly about commissions for companies and advertising productions.

 The ability to simply sell your own art online has completely changed the game.
 Nowadays the starving artist is a dying species – and that’s a good thing!

 For galleries, the changes over the past two decades have made it possible to represent more artists and invest in affordable prints to reach a global audience.

 How to sell art online

 Many new artists are expanding their presence on social media by consistently sharing their work and getting involved in artist communities online.
 According to seo company in Lahore, many artists have approached to them to promote their work through the online medium.
 They mentioned that Shopify stores and Instagram stories have proved to work for designers and artists.
+Here is their address,

 Working with galleries